-I speak at a variety of meetings and events about the ancient Maya, my research and my life as a Maya archaeologist.
+I speak at a variety of meetings and events about the art and architecture of the ancient Maya, my research in the rainforest and general archaeology topics.

 “Thank you for taking the time to come and talk to the Branch today.
 You saw the reaction, they were really interested and totally appreciative of your talk.
 It was the best reaction there has ever been to a talk!”